elvis-pan/elvis-pan.github.io/_pages/about.md

 I'm **Yan Pan**, and people also call me **Elvis**.
 I'm a sophomore student at [Carnegie Mellon University](https://www.cmu.edu) [School of Computer Science](https://cs.cmu.edu) majoring in computer science with concentrations in machine learning and computer graphics.

-For more information about my projects, courses, and life in general, feel free to explore this website.
+For more information about my [projects](https://elvis-pan.github.io/projects/), [courses](https://elvis-pan.github.io/blog/2020/courses/), and [life](https://elvis-pan.github.io/blog/2020/introduction/), feel free to explore this website.

 I can be reached at ypan2[at]andrew[dot]cmu[dot]edu.